-Teaching staff are responsible for the promotion of high standards of achievement.
+Form Tutors and the Pastoral Team are responsible for the promotion of high standards of achievement.
 This is done through regularly monitoring indicators of pupil progress such as attendance.
+They complete termly 'informed conversations' with students where targets are set and reviewed, and punctuality and attendance discussed (see staff handbook).
+All staff must maintain the PRAISE Code system - Rewards are issued for half termly 100% attendance and 100% attendance and punctuality.
 Lates to school and lates to lessons are recorded in planners by staff.
-Form Tutors mentor pupils in their form who are at risk of becoming a PA.

-Staff should be aware of issues that may impact on a student's attendance such as low self esteem or other personal issues and refer/discuss appropriate actions with the most relevant member of the pastoral team.
+Staff should be aware of issues that may impact on a student's attendance such as low self-esteem or other personal issues and refer/discuss appropriate actions with the most relevant member of the pastoral team.